We love our patrons, so feel free to visit during normal business hours.

 Because we are a small organization we sometimes need to change hours unexpectedly.
 We encourage everyone to call to ensure that we will be open when they would like to visit.

 The Harlem Museum and Welcome Center are not accepting loans at this time.
-All future loans will last a term of one year and must be renewed each year to be on loan to the museum.
+Once we do start accepting loans again, all future loans will last a term of one year and must be renewed each year to be on loan to the museum.

 Regarding donations, the Harlem Museum is not accepting donations at this time, unless it is an artifact of high significance (i.e. not mass-produced memorabilia).
 We are running low on collection storage space and we have to take into consideration the preservation of the potential donation.
 The Harlem Museum no longer accepts any film donations as we cannot properly store and preserve more films.
 Our cold storage is filled to capacity.
 Please, contact the UCLA Film Archive or another film museum to inquire about donations.